Skip to main content

 child prefix

 You have a span named spanA that sometimes has a child named spanB.
-You want to visualize the P99 of spanA when it has called into spanB.
+You want to select the P99 of spanA when it has called into spanB.

 child.name exists